35th Infantry Regiment (United States)

 The 35th Infantry Regiment ("Cacti") was created on 1 July 1916 at Douglas, Arizona from elements of the 11th, 18th and 22nd Infantry Regiments.
 The 35th served on the Mexico–US border during the First World War and was stationed at Nogales, Arizona in 1918.
 It fought a border skirmish on 27 August 1918 during the Battle of Ambos Nogales.

 In World War II, Korea, and Vietnam it served as part of the 25th Infantry (Tropic Lightning) Division.

 As of 2012, the only active element of the regiment is the 2nd Battalion, which is assigned to the 3rd Brigade Combat Team (Infantry), 25th Infantry Division.

+In October 2025, the 1st Battalion was activated and assigned to the 2nd Mobile Brigade Combat Team, 25th Infantry Division.

 Heraldry

 The regiment's coat of arms and its distinctive unit insignia reflect its history.
 The regiment was originally formed in Arizona from elements of the 11th, 18th, and 22nd Infantry Regiments.
 These organizations are represented on the canton of the crest, in the upper left-hand corner.
 The white Maltese cross represents the 11th Regiment, the red acorn represents the 18th Regiment, and the embattled partition line of the canton represents the 22nd Regiment.
 The cactus represents the original service along the Mexico–US border against the revolutionaries of General Francisco Villa.